 Medify MA-40W V2.0 Medical-Grade Filtration H13 True HEPA Air Purifier ($270, originally $349; amazon.com)

-Medify Air’s purifier is built with medical-grade H13 filters, which are actually rated higher than True HEPA filters.
-With three stages of filtering prowess, it promises to remove 99.9% of all particles, plus this purifier can clear rooms up to 1,600 square feet in one hour, though its recommended use is in rooms of 800 square feet or smaller.
+Medify Air’s purifier is built with “medical grade” three-stage filters including an H13 HEPA filter stage (H13 is the highest efficiency HEPA filter, removing 99.995% of particles 0.3 microns and up) plus this purifier can move enough air to clear rooms up to 1,600 square feet in one hour (though it’s recommended use is in rooms of 800 square feet or smaller).

 The filter is expected to last for 2,500 hours before you have to change it, and the purifier itself has four fan speeds and a sleep mode, giving you ultimate control over your air quality.